 To follow the Plan, you must be able to identify when your breathing is normal and when it’s not.
 That's why a Peak Flow Meter is an essential weapon in your war against asthma!

 Peak Flow Meters

-This peak flow meter has optional software and a USB connection so you can keep track of your readings on your PC - very useful to take to your doctor.
+I like this peak flow meter because it connects to my PC and allows me to keep track of my readings - very useful to take to your doctor.

 Benefits of a Peak Flow Meter

 By using your Peak Flow Meter every day and recording the readings, you can learn what your normal breathing pattern is.
 Then you’ll know instantly, the moment your breathing starts to deteriorate.

 If your doctor hasn’t given you a treatment plan, here’s how to build one yourself.
 You’ll need a Peak Flow Meter and a notebook to record your daily readings

 Use the Peak Flow Meter every morning when you get up, and again when you go to bed, and record the readings.
 After a week, check your readings - you should find the readings are fairly consistent.
 If they are, you now have a reading that you can regard as “normal”.

 From now on, make your Peak Flow Meter part of your regular morning routine, like brushing your teeth.
 If your reading takes a sudden dip, take one extra puff of your preventer for a few days until your reading returns to normal.
 If it shows no sign of improving, don’t increase the dose again – see your physician first.